Making dehydrated chicken treats for dogs is very easy.

 The finished chicken pieces should feel like jerky on the outside and still be slightly soft on the inside.

-Place your dried chicken pieces into an air tight container like these.
+Step 5: Place your dried chicken pieces into an air-tight container.

 How to store your dog treats

 I love these storage bins for all of my dogs treats.
 I keep them on the counter so they are easy to grab when potty training my puppy.